openshift-labs/learn-katacoda/subsystems/container-internals-lab-4/01-multi-container-applications.md

 The goal of this exercise is to build a containerized two tier application in the OpenShift cluster.
 This application will help you learn about clustered containers and distributed systems.
 It will teach you about Kubernetes and how it operates with the principles of "defined state" and "actual state" - it contantly monitors the environment and attempts to make the acual state match the defined state.

+## Terminal 2 ##

 Before we do anything, we need some application images for MySQL and HTTPD/PHP.
 To do this, we are going to build the supply chain again.
-While it's build, continue reading below and open a **new** terminal:
+Open a **second** teminal because this command will take a while to complete.
+While itbuilds, continue on using Terminal 1:

 ``make -C ~/labs/lab2-step4/
 docker tag wordpress wordpress:csc``{{execute}}

-## Terminal 2 ##
+## Terminal 1 ##

 In Kuberntes/OpenShift, applications are defined with either JSON or YAML files - either file format can be imported or exported, even converting between the two.
 In this lab, we will use YAML files.